 Getting Started With Unit Testing Using C# And xUnit

-Unit Testing is a software testing approach which is performed at development time to test the smallest component of any software.
+Unit Testing is a software testing approach that is performed at development time to test the smallest component of any software.
 It means rather than testing the big module in one go, you test the small part of that module.
 A small component in the sense that it could be any function, any property or any class which is handling the specific functionality.

-More articles on ASP.NET Core which you may like.
+More articles on ASP.NET Core, which you may like.

 1. First Application in Asp.Net Core MVC 2.0